Ouzai, Cartography of a Transformation 1-4 | 2017

 Works and Lives in Beirut

 Lamia Joreige is a visual artist and filmmaker.
-She earned her BFA in Painting and Filmmaking from the Rhode Island School of Design, Providence, in 1995.
-She uses archival documents and elements of fiction to reflect on history and its possible narration, and the relation between individual stories and collective memory.
-Lamia Joreige's work essentially centers on the Lebanese wars and their aftermath and Time: the recording of time, of its trace and its effects on us, underlining the process of memory and the impossibility of accessing a complete narrative.
+She earned her BFA in 1995 from the Rhode Island School of Design, where she studied painting and filmmaking.
+She uses archival documents and elements of fiction to reflect on history and its narration, and the relation between individual stories and collective memory.
+Her work explores the possibility of representation of the Lebanese wars and their aftermath in Beirut, and centers on Time: the recording of its trace and its effects on us.

 To view all the texts related to this artist in the section archive of texts click here